-- Contribution of professional expertise to the Faculty and broader teaching and learning community. - Contribute to programs, workshops and other staff development activities to build capacity in innovative active learning and teaching practices in the humanities, social sciences and languages.
+- Contribution of professional expertise to the Faculty and broader teaching and learning community. - Contribute to workshops and other staff development activities to build capacity in innovative active learning and teaching practices in the humanities and social sciences.

-1.3 SERVICE TO FACULTY
+1.3 SERVICE TO THE FACULTY

-Attend meetings and undertake administrative activities in relation to the position where required.
+Attend meetings and undertake administrative duties in relation to the position where required.